5456 - 2020 First-Class Forever Stamp - Statehood: Maine Bicentennial

 Printing Method: Offset, Microprint

-Format: Pane of 20
+Format: Panes of 20

-At the beginning of America's history, Maine was a territory often fought over by Loyalists and Patriots.
+History the stamp represents: At the beginning of America’s history, Maine was a territory often fought over by Loyalists and Patriots.
 In fact, it was not until the War of 1812 ended that Maine was officially surrendered to the United States.
 At that time, the territory became part of the Commonwealth of Massachusetts.
 In 1820, Maine voted to become its own separate entity, and on March 15, was admitted as the 23rd state in the Union.

 Today, Maine is a state most known for its rugged natural beauty.
-The northernmost state east of the Great Lakes is home to vast pine forests, teh granite mountains of Acadia National Park, and, of course, its picturesque coastlines.
+The northernmost state easy of the Great Lakes is home to vast pine forests, the granite mountains of Acadia National Park, and, of course, its picturesque coastlines.
 All of these features draw millions of people to Maine each year.
 Whether you want to enjoy a summer day at the beach, a hike through the woods, or even a snowy ski trip, Maine has it all.
-It's nicknamed "Vacationland" for a good reason.
+It’s nicknamed “Vacationland” for a good reason.